madebits/madebits.github.io/r/linux-csman.md

 sudo csman.sh n container.bin secret.bin 1M -cf -N 1000 ---
 ```

-The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as, the number of *inodes* to use `-N`, or the EXT4 volume label `-L` (see `man mkfs.ext4`).
+The `-cf ... ---` can be used to pass EXT4 options for file system creation, such as, the number of *inodes* to use `-N 1000`, or the EXT4 volume label `-L VOL1` (see `man mkfs.ext4`).

 The size to use can be only in units of M or G (for MiB, GiB, as powers of 1024).

-If file exists, you be asked if you want to overwrite its data (in this case specified size will be ignored), or to just re-create the file system, or press *Enter* to abort and keep existing file data.
-You may choose to create only file system if file is already created with random data, or you plan to overwrite free space with zeros from within the encrypted container once mounted.
+If container file exists, you be asked if you want to overwrite its data (in this case specified size will be ignored), or to just re-create the file system, or press *Enter* to abort and keep existing file data.
+You may choose to create only file system if file is already created with random data, or you plan to overwrite free space with zeros later from within the encrypted container once mounted.

 The file will be created, overwritten with random data, and formated with a new file system.
 You will asked to re-enter the password the first time encrypted container is opened for file-system creation.

+If secret file exists, you will be asked to reuse it or overwrite it (create it new).

 Encrypting a device (disk partition) is similar: